drewgjerstad/mozambique-migration-analysis/README.md

 there are several considerations that must be made.

 ## Our Approaches
+The diagram below provides a high level overview of our approach to analyzing the Mozambique dataset using classification analysis.
+For our association analysis, we use the same data preprocessing shown on the left half of the diagram and then follow the steps outlined in the `association_analysis.ipynb` notebook.

 <img src="assets/data-pipeline.png" alt="Data pipeline" height="400">

 ### Data Preparation
+In this project, we used two main approaches to analyze the Mozambique dataset: classification analysis and association analysis.
+However, before applying any analytical techniques, we needed to the preprocess the dataset as the raw data is incompatible with many of these techniques.
+First, we obtain the the raw data extract from IPUMS International.
+Then, we removed rows missing response (`MIG1` and `MIG5`) values and any metadata or "detailed" columns which are not useful predictors.
+Note that "detailed" columns are more detailed versions of other columns but are not usually consistent across the census years and are thus not practical for our analyses.
+Next, we performed feature selection that was primarily motivated by several features having more than 90% missing values.

+After feature selection we formatted the features to handle the various attribute types in our dataset including binary, categorical, and continuous.
+Some of our features were already in some binary form (i.e., Yes or No, etc.) but needed to be converted to integer zeros and ones for consistency in our analyses.
+For categorical variables, we used the attribute value-pair approach to convert the categories into new features.
+Finally, we used binning methods to bin continuous features in our dataset.
+With the features sufficiently processed for our analysis methods, we saved the dataset into locally stored Python serial (pickle, .pkl) files for development purposes.

 ### Classification Analysis
+For our classification analysis we tried three different models: a random forest model, a support vector classifier, and an artificial neural network model.
+Note that during our prototyping and development phase, we had trouble getting the support vector classifier to converge on any sort of solution due to the nature of our dataset.
+Therefore, we dropped that model from our analysis which is why it is not shown in the diagram above.

+### Random Forest
+For our Random Forest, we used the `RandomForestClassifier` implementation from Scikit-Learn and performed hyperparameter tuning using grid search cross-validation on the following hyperparameters: number of estimators (trees) in the forest, maximum depth of each tree, minimum number of samples per split, and minimum samples per leaf node.
+We also used balanced class weights and bootstrapping.
+See `msi_run.txt` for output from the random forest models on each dataset.

+### Neural Network
+For our neural network model, we use a simple architecture shown in the figure
+below: four fully-connected layers (two of which are hidden layers) connected by a sequence of batch normalization, a ReLU activation of each layer's output, and dropout with $p=0.3$ to prevent model overfitting.
+We train our network across 20 epochs with batches of 1024 samples and a learning rate of $\ell=0.001$.
+We use cross-entropy loss with class weightings to account for our severely imbalanced dataset and the `Adam` optimizer for optimizing our network weights.
+Finally, we incorporate a learning rate scheduler that reduces the learning rate as the network "stops learning" and incorporates "patience" for early stopping.

 <img src="assets/neural-net-arch.png" alt="Neural network architecture" height="400">